-Sue majored in theatre at the University of Arizona and at 19, traveled from Tucson to Garrison, Iowa to work for The Old Creamery Theatre, a summer stock theatre company in the middle of farm country.
+Sue majored in theater at the University of Arizona and at 19, traveled from Tucson to Garrison, Iowa to work for The Old Creamery Theatre, a summer stock theater company in the middle of farm country.

 That first summer, I was cast to play Martha in Arsenic and Old Lace.
 A role 70+ years past mine at the time.
 As a young character actor, it didn’t seem like that big of a stretch.
 You gotta start somewhere.
 To date, it’s one of the most enjoyable roles I’ve played and one I look forward to playing again when I get a little closer to, you know, that actual age.

-Sue’s theatre work took a two decade break while she reveled in doing “funny voices on the radio” with A Prairie Home Companion.
-Getting back on stage these past two years has been exhilarating!
+Sue’s theater work took a two decade break while she reveled in doing “funny voices on the radio” with A Prairie Home Companion.
+Getting back on stage in 2016 was exhilarating!